jbx-protocol/juice-interface/doc/development.md

    - **API Key**.
 In the `.env` file, copy the **API Key** into the `PINATA_PINNER_KEY` variable.
    - **API Secret**.
 In the `.env` file, copy the **API Secret** into the `PINATA_PINNER_SECRET` variable.

 Note: Once you pass Piñata's free tier of 1GB of storage, you'll need to get access to the premium `PINATA_PINNER_KEY` and `PINATA_PINNER_SECRET` keys.
 Contact the Peel team in discord to get access.
+Pinata will constantly give a 429 error if the free tier of API requests has been reached.
+Piñata will give a 429 error if the free tier of storage has been reached.

 ### Blocknative